wp-plugins/igumbi-online-booking/readme.txt

 The booking tool uses jQuery but has the "$" mapped to the "$igu" function.
 This is the one we use for the Javascript calls.
 We have tested extensively with other sites and javascript libraries.
 However the web is vast: if you do encounter an issue, we are very eager to fix it.
 Please [let us know it](http://www.igumbi.com/de/kontakt).

 == Changelog ==
+= 1.7 =
+ * Tested compatibility with WordPress 4.2.3 and adjusted install instructions

 = 1.5 =
- * Tested compatibility with Wordpress 3.9
+ * Tested compatibility with WordPress 3.9

 = 1.4 =
  * Added Czech and Polish Language: language code cz,pl